Spectral-Aligned Pruning for Universal Error-Correcting Code Transformers: SAP: Spectral-Aligned Pruning

 \section{SAP: Spectral-Aligned Pruning}

-Figure~\ref{fig:pipeline} provides an overview of the proposed SAP framework.
+To effectively address the \emph{multi-code structured pruning} problem, we propose the SAP framework (see Figure~\ref{fig:pipeline}).
 Since deriving a structured pruning mask via code-conditioned importance estimation is costly to repeat for each new code, SAP amortizes this overhead by maintaining a library of previously derived code-mask pairs and reusing a stored mask when the target code is sufficiently similar in terms of its spectral signature.
 Specifically, SAP computes a spectral signature for $H_{\text{new}}$ (Section~\ref{sec:spectrum}), performs nearest-neighbor retrieval followed by a threshold-based reuse decision (Section~\ref{sec:library}), and then applies structured head/FFN pruning with a subsequent parameter-efficient recovery step (Section~\ref{sec:recovery}).